citp/privacy-policy-historical/b/bi/biz/bizweb2000.com.md

-> *The following text is extracted and transformed from the bizweb2000.com privacy policy that was archived on 2018-05-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180522025458id_/http%3A//bizweb2000.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bizweb2000.com privacy policy that was archived on 2018-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181122192603id_/http%3A//bizweb2000.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Jim Daniels: Home Business Internet Marketing Blog - Jim Daniels: Home Business Internet Marketing Blog

 **Website Privacy Policy**

-The last update to our Privacy Policy was posted on March 14, 2014.
+The last update to our Privacy Policy was posted on May 24, 2018.
 This document governs the privacy policy of our Website, www.bizweb2000.com.
 Any capitalized terms not defined herein will have the same meaning as where they are defined elsewhere on our Website.

 **Definitions
 **